Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 If your dog ate canine-friendly nuts, do not panic.
 Most of the time, nothing disastrous will occur unless he gorged on this human food.
 Just watch out for stomach upset and allergic reactions.

-However, if the nuts your dog ingested are of the toxic variety, monitor him for symptoms of poisoning.
-Take him to the vet immediately once toxicity signs start to appear.
+However, if the nuts your dog ingested are of the toxic variety, seek veterinary care immediately to prevent potential health issues.

 4. How Do I Know If My Dog Is Allergic to Nuts?